 You can subtract out certain expenses to make your income lower, so you pay less taxes.
 Those special expenses are called deductions.
 If you had $30,000 in income, and $5000 in deductions, then you have only $25,000 in income that's subject to tax ("taxable income").
 So now your tax is a lot less.

 The reason we say deductions and not expenses is that only some expenses are deductible.
 For example, food and rent are big expenses, but you don't get to deduct them.
 So they're not deductions.
 Deductions are things like medical & dental expenses, gifts to charity, and gambling losses.
 (But your losses are limited to your wins: If you won $700 and lost $1000, you can deduct $700, not $1000.)

 Keeping track of all your deductions can be a chore, so the IRS gives you a shortcut.
 They let you take a "standard deduction".
 For 2021 returns, you can claim a standard deduction of $12,550 (single), $18,800 (head of household), or $25,100 (married filing jointly).
 You don't have to keep track of anything, you just subtract your standard deduction, even if your actual expenses were more or less.
 This makes things very easy.
-You get to pick this standard deduction on Line 8 of Form 1040 (2018).
+You get to pick this standard deduction on Line 12a of Form 1040 (2021).
 The overwhelming majority of taxpayers use the standard deduction and don't bother to itemize.

 But if you're one of those rare taxpayers who has a lot more in deductions than the standard deduction amount, then it makes sense to claim your actual expenses and skip the $12-24k grab-bag.
 You list these expenses on Schedule A of Form 1040.
 When you use Schedule A to list your expenses instead of taking the standard deduction, we say you're itemizing your deductions.
 So there you have it, that's what "itemizing your deductions" means.

 Some losses are deductible